kylehammond/mosh-unittesting/notes.md

 Downloaded the starter source code and complete source code and added to repository.

 ### Reservation tests
-Attributes TestClass and TestMethod belong to MSTest framework - testrunner runs at all classes decorated with TestClass then TestMethod and will run tests
+Attributes TestClass and TestMethod belong to MSTest framework (using Microsoft.VisualStudio.TestTools.UnitTesting;)- testrunner runs at all classes decorated with TestClass then TestMethod and will run tests

 Naming convention here is ClassnameTest